-Most recently and presently ongoing, visitor management initiatives have been consulted upon through the National Park YourPark campaign - this identifies West Loch Lomondside as part of a proposed new Management Zone within which investment in camping provision and motorhome/caravan sites is required to help meet and better address visitors needs and expectations.
-The future outcomes from this work will form part of the future area strategy for this area.
+Most recently and presently ongoing, visitor management initiatives are being implemented through the National Park YourPark campaign - this identifies West Loch Lomondside as part of a new Camping Management Zone within which investment in camping provision and motorhome/caravan sites is required to help meet and better address visitors needs and expectations.
+The future outcomes from this work will form part of the future development strategy for this area.